sunjerry019/photonLauncher/0_hcphotonics/README.md

 Github repo for the Photonics Lab at Hwa Chong Institution.
 A collection of scripts that control equipment, as well as administrative and housekeeping tools.

+Python functions have been moved into the 'hcphotonics' library.

 Some documentation may be unavailable, and we apologise for the inconvenience.
 Contact the authors for additional information.

 **Documentation for individual scripts / experiments can be found in their respective folders.**